xuset/planktos/README.md

 NOTE: If no files or directories are passed in, Planktos packages everything in the current working directory.

 That was it.
-To test that everything is working as expected, use the browser's devtools to inspect the network requests.
+To test that everything is working as expected, use your browser's devtools to inspect the network requests your website makes.
 To update files simply run the Planktos command again.

 Requirements for Planktos Websites:
  * The site must be served over https (or http on localhost), because service workers have restrictions on which types of sites can register them
  * The web server must support the `HTTP Range` header, because the server is used as the initial seeder (see WebTorrent webseed).
-Most web servers support this feature; however, some, like Python's simplehttpserver, do not.
+Most web servers support this feature; however, some, like Python's _simplehttpserver_, do not.

 ## How it Works

 The Planktos CLI copies the website's static assets to `/planktos/[file_hash]` and packages those files into a torrent at `/planktos/root.torrent`.
 The CLI then generates a manifest that maps file paths to the their respective hashes, and stores it at `/planktos/manifest.json`.
-Finally the CLI copies the Planktos library files including the service worker.
+Finally, the CLI copies the Planktos library files including the service worker.

 When the webpage is loaded, Planktos installs a service worker that intercepts all http requests made by the webpage.
 When a request is intercepted, Planktos checks to see if the requested file is in the torrent.
 If the file is in the torrent, it is downloaded from peers, otherwise, it is downloaded over http as it normally would be.